epics-containers/epics-containers.github.io/docs/tutorials/ioc_changes2.md

 developer container.
 Following tutorials will show how to fork repositories and push changes back to GitHub

 For this exercise we will be using an example IOC Instance to test our changes.
 Instead of working with a beamline repository, we will use the example ioc instance inside `ioc-adsimdetector`.
 It is a good idea for Generic IOC authors to include an example IOC Instance in their repository for testing changes in isolation.
+Obviously, this is easy for a simulation IOC, for IOCs that normally connect to real hardware this would require an additional simulator of some kind.

 ## Preparation